- About Us ❯

 University of East London

 The BA (Hons) Hospitality Management (Top Up) has a wide career spectrum in travel and hotel industries, event management, food and beverage industry, entertainment industry and many more.
 Alternatively you can continue your academic studies by applying for master ’s degrees in different areas of hospitality.
-Graduates on this programme may apply for exemptions from relevant professional examinations of the Chartered Institute of Marketing, the Chartered Institute of Management Accountants and the Institute of Chartered Accountants.
-Students on this programme may become student members of the Institute of Management.

 Modules are delivered through a combination of lectures, group tutorials, workshops, practical sessions led by industry experts, seminars, revision and feedback sessions.
 The lecture sessions focus on the theoretical underpinnings of the course whereas group tutorials focus on the application and analysis of these using a variety of means including case studies, problem solving and simulations, which together stimulate healthy academic debates.
 Articles from various magazines and journals will be used in addition to directed reading from text books and online materials/webinars of relevance.
 The teaching and learning sessions for this course take place in well-equipped classrooms and IT Labs equipped with audio-visual support.
 The IT Labs are equipped with a wide range of software relevant to the students’ study all of which allow students to rehearse practical aspects of the syllabus and promote a simulated working environment.